Mouvement laïque québécois v Saguenay (City): At the Quebec Court of Appeal

 In 2013, the Quebec Court of Appeal heard the City of Saguenay's appeal.
 Gagnon JA, writing for the court, held that the standard of review for appeals from the Tribunal was correctness.
 Gagnon JA found also that the Tribunal had made a palpable and overriding error in accepting expert testimony from what he held to be a non-objective source.
 Gagnon JA conceived of state neutrality as a "benevolent neutrality", held that the prayer did not violate the state's duty of neutrality since it was universal in nature, and that the crucifix and Sacred Heart were works of art that did not carry a religious connotation.
 Gagnon allowed the appeal, holding that there had been no discrimination against Simoneau.

 Judgment of the SCC

-All nine justices of the Court concurred in the result.
+All nine justices of the Supreme Court of Canada (SCC) concurred in the result.
 Abella J's reasons differed only on the issue of the standard of review chosen.